openwallet-foundation-labs/tsp/docs/src/start.md

 See the [web interface](./web-interface.md) to get started with TSP without installing any software.
-The web interface is intended to showcase the direct communication mode of TSP, the CESR encoding of messages and for testing purposes.
+The web interface is intended to showcase the direct communication mode of TSP, the [Composable Event Streaming Representation]() (CESR) encoding of messages and for testing purposes.

 ![The Rust Logo](./images/demo.teaspoon.world.png)